Tools

 • Very reliable and from a trusted brand.

 The Valiant Firewood Moisture Meter is perhaps the best moisture meter for firewood along with the Stihl Moisture Meter.
-It gives you accurate readings and more importantly is very easy to use with no complicated features that you simply do not need.
+It gives you accurate readings and more importantly is very easy to use with no complicated features that you simply do not need if your just using it for firewood.

-Overall another great moisture meter that is probably on par with the Stihl model in terms of accuracy and ease of use, it is a little more affordable too.
-It’s probably not quite as robust as the Stihl model though which is why we named it our ‘Runner Up Pick’.
+Overall, this is another great moisture meter that is probably on par with the Stihl model in terms of accuracy and ease of use.
+It is also a little more affordable.
+However, it’s probably not quite as robust as the Stihl model, which is why we named it my ‘Runner-Up Pick’.

 Compare the best prices from available sellers below